LCOGT/banzai/README.rst

 Site Deployment E2E Tests
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 The site E2E tests validate the full site deployment caching system, including PostgreSQL
-logical replication, calibration file caching, and frame reduction.
-These tests are
+logical replication, calibration file caching, and Smartstack reduction and stacking.
+The
+site deployment is Smartstack-only: it does not run the realtime (``fits_files`` → ``e91``)
-opt-in and are excluded from default pytest runs by the ``e2e_site`` marker.
+pipeline.
+These tests are opt-in and are excluded from default pytest runs by the
+``e2e_site`` marker.

 They require Docker, Docker Compose, ``uv``, and an LCO archive API token.
 The
 recommended entrypoint starts the shared Redis/RabbitMQ dependencies, then runs pytest.